Startr/WEB-Sage.Education-docs/docs/tutorials/web_search.md

 ### Setup

-No setup is required to use DuckDuckGo API for Open WebUI's built in web search!
-DuckDuckGo works out of the box in Open WebUI.
+No setup is required to use DuckDuckGo API for Sage WebUI's built in web search!
+DuckDuckGo works out of the box in Sage WebUI.

 :::note
 There is a possibility of your web searches being rate limited.